hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         from sklearn.cluster import KMeans from sklearn.metrics
         import silhouette_samples

 2.)
-We define the Base Clustering algorithm with corr0 as the correlation matrix ( :math:`\rho` ),  maxNumClusters as the allowed maximum number of clusters, and n_init as the number of initiations
+We define the Base Clustering algorithm with corr0 as the correlation matrix ( :math:`\rho` ),  maxNumClusters as the allowed maximum number of clusters, and n_init as the number of initializations

 .. code-block:: python